dapr-cn/docs/src/content/content/concepts/overview.md

 ## Hosting environments

-Dapr can be hosted in multiple environments, including self-hosted on a Windows/Linux/macOS machines for local developement and on Kubernetes or clusters of physical or virtual machines in production.
+Dapr can be hosted in multiple environments, including self-hosted on a Windows/Linux/macOS machines for local development and on Kubernetes or clusters of physical or virtual machines in production.

 ### Self-hosted local development